 Life and colour of winter in the garden

-The high stone walls and internal hedges provide some protection from the wintry winds rising over adjacent escarpments.
-Except in the East Court where easterlies filter in over the ha-ha from the Wine Glass, frosting autumn trimmed yew topiary, rose stems, and wall climbing honeysuckle, tinged to gold by the low sun.
+The low winter sun tints frosting yew topiary, rose stems and wall climbing honeysuckle, while gnarly wood in the stumpery frames delicate winter flowering gems.
+The garden's high stone walls and internal hedges provide some protection from the wintry winds rising over adjacent escarpments except in the East Court, where easterlies filter in over the ha-ha from the Wine Glass.

 In the Fruiting Orchard, apple and pear trees are pruned when dormant during the winter months.
 Some of the cuttings, for example of Newton Wonder – a local Derbyshire heritage cultivar, will be kept for grafting onto new rootstock to replace older specimens and for sale in the shop.
 Late season dessert apples e.g. Duke of Devonshire, are sold in the shop, along with Norfolk Beefings; slow-baked and sold in London Biffen markets, as mentioned by Dickens.

-Bulbs replace Dahlias in the cut flower borders.
-Naturalised snowdrops will cluster around the oldest yews near the fairy houses and in the stumpery.
-Enjoy some family fun spotting the various shapes amongst the uprooted oaks in the stumpery – some resemble animals.
+Bulbs replace dahlias in the cut flower borders.
+Naturalised snowdrops cluster around the oldest yews in the stumpery.
+This fascinating feature offers family fun by spotting the various shapes amongst stumpery's uprooted oaks – some resemble animals.